A Satisfiability algorithm based on Simple Spinors of the Clifford algebra of $\mathbb{R}^{n,n}$: The Boolean Satisfiability problem

-as a logical AND ($\land$) of $m$ \emph{clauses} ${\cal C}_j$, the expressions in parenthesis, each clause being composed by the logical OR ($\lor$) of $k$ or less \emph{literals} possibly preceded by logical NOT ($\lnot\literal_i$, $\myconjugate{\literal}_i$ for short).
+as a logical AND ($\land$) of $m$ \emph{clauses} ${\cal C}_j$, the expressions in parenthesis, each clause being composed by the logical OR ($\lor$) of $k$ or less \emph{literals} (a variable or its complement) \opt{margin_notes}{\mynote{mbh.note: for literal vs Boolean variable see Knuth \cite[Section~7.2.2.2, p.
+2]{Knuth_2015} ... ``A literal is either a variable or the complement of a variable.''}} possibly preceded by logical NOT ($\lnot\mylitrl_i$, $\myconjugate{\mylitrl}_i$ for short).
 In (\ref{formula_SAT_std}) $n = 3, m = 5$ and $k = 3$.
-To underline the difference with algebraic equality $=$ in what follows we use $\equiv$ to represent logical equivalence, namely that for all possible values taken by the \myBooleanv{}s the two expressions are equal.
-A \emph{solution} is either an assignment of $\literal_i$ that gives $\myBooleanS \equiv \myBooleanT$ or a proof that such an assignment does not exist and $\myBooleanS \equiv \myBooleanF$ in all cases.
+To underline the difference with algebraic equality $=$ in what follows we use $\equiv$ to represent logical equivalence, namely that for all possible values taken by the Boolean variables the two expressions are equal.
+A \emph{solution} is either an assignment of $\mylitrl_i$ that gives $\myBooleanS \equiv \myBooleanT$ or a proof that such an assignment does not exist and $\myBooleanS \equiv \myBooleanF$ in all cases.

 \SAT{} was the first combinatorial problem proven to be NP-complete \cite{Cook_1971}; in particular while the case of $k = 3$, 3\SAT, can be solved only in a time that grows exponentially with $n$, $2\SAT$ and $1\SAT$ problems can be solved in polynomial time, that is \emph{fast}.